Home Mega Drive [Genisis] Super Nintendo [SNES] Sega Master System Nintendo [NES] Reviews Arcade Downloads Links

-Australian Mega Drive Cart Variations
+Mega Drive Cart Australian Cart Variations

 SEGA Gold Collection

-It was never made clear what qualified a game for the "gold collection", but from what I've seen the games that were (re?)released as gold were popular, early to early-mid releases.
+It was never made clear what qualified a game for the "gold collection", but from what I've seen the games that were (re)released as gold were popular, early to early-mid releases.
 Gold collection games were also cheaper than new release games (similar to sony's Platinum/GH for psone).
-Gold collection games included: Shinobi III, Wrestle War, The Ottifants, Sonic 2, Ecco and Streets of Rage.

 SEGA Platinum Collection